 Portland’s weather stays fairly temperate all year round.
 So, yes, it does get a little rainy in the winter, but so long as you’ve got the right gear, there’s no reason why Portland isn’t a great winter vacation destination.
 While exploring the city’s amazing parks (Forest Park and Washington Park, we're looking at you) may or may not be as enjoyable depending on the weather, the city’s amazing dining scene is just as amazing whether it’s raining or not.

 Maybe skip the food truck tour if the weather is really nasty, but book a reservation at one of Portland’s finer dining establishments and enjoy a view at a restaurant like Portland City Grill or a five-course chef’s tasting menu at Le Pigeon.
 Explore the city’s indoor attractions like OMSI, the Pittock Mansion or the Portland Art Museum by day, and head to a concert at a local venue by night (the Crystal Ballroom is always worth checking).
-Or even enjoy some tax-free shopping at the Lloyd Center.
+Or kick back with a beer at one of the many microbreweries to warm up.
+Afterward, enjoy some tax-free shopping at the Lloyd Center.
 There’s plenty to do indoors in Portland.Continue to 5 of 7 below.

 05 of 07

-Winter is not the best time of year to visit the Oregon Coast.
+Winter is not the best time of year to visit the Oregon Coast, but that doesn't mean it's out of the question.
 Whether you’re looking at Astoria or Cannon Beach or Gold Beach, count on likely a rain and wind filled vacation.
 Skip heading to the coast for walks on the beach unless you really enjoy sideways rain (and that’s not to say there aren’t lovely days on the coast in January and February, but statistically you’re more likely to get wind whipped).

 06 of 07